Jesus established his church to represent him to the rest of the world. But what is this church, and what is its

 With the church as the body, each of us becomes a member of that body (1 Cor.
 12:27).
 All the members of my body are important in the correct functioning of my body.
 Even so all of the members of the body of Christ are important (Eph.
 4:15-16).
 Each of us, as a part of the body, have a role to fulfill (1 Cor.
 12:28-30).
 But those differing roles should not divide us.
 Instead we need to be unified together as one body (Eph.
 4:4-6).
 All of the things that might serve to divide us, background, ethnicity, language, gender, etc. should not come between us.
 Because in Christ we are all one (Col. 3:11).

 As the body of Christ, we are his representative in the world today.
 What Christ did while here, apart from his atonement, is what we should be doing.
 Specifically, Christ called on us to take the good news to the world around us and make disciples (Matt.
 28:18-20; Acts 1:8).
 As his body, we should follow the direction of the head.

 The Visible Church and the Invisible Church

 The visible church includes all of the people on earth who are identified as Christian, typically being a part of some local church.
 The invisible church is composed of all of those who are true believers and have committed their lives to Christ.
 So are these two terms synonymous?
-There are a number of responses that could be made to this question.
+There are a number of responses that have been made to this question.

 The Roman Catholic view is that it is membership in the institution of the church (the Roman Catholic Church) that brings salvation.
 Only by properly joining a church under apostolic authority can a person be saved.
 So in this view, the invisible and visible churches are the same.